ng-Classic/ng-classic/aio/content/guide/form-validation.md

 | Sync validators  | Synchronous functions that take a control instance and immediately return either a set of validation errors or `null`.
 Pass these in as the second argument when you instantiate a `FormControl`.                       |
 | Async validators | Asynchronous functions that take a control instance and return a Promise or Observable that later emits a set of validation errors or `null`.
 Pass these in as the third argument when you instantiate a `FormControl`. |

-For performance reasons, Angular Classiconly runs async validators if all sync validators pass.
+For performance reasons, Angular Classic only runs async validators if all sync validators pass.
 Each must complete before errors are set.

 ### Built-in validator functions